UPDATE, SEPTEMBER 15, 2021: Government announces new health measures for schools

 As always, we remain committed to providing safe, caring and inspiring learning environments for our students and staff.
 Thank you for your ongoing commitment to safety, learning and cooperation.
 Together, we will continue to work to keep one another safe.

 - On September 20, 2021, the provincial government updated the Daily Health Checklist for adults and children.
 The Checklist now states that household contacts of a case of COVID-19 should stay home for 14 days from the last exposure if they are NOT fully immunized.
 If they ARE fully immunized, they should continue with the checklist and stay home if they have any symptoms.
 This is for both adults & children under 18.

 - Before coming to school each day, all staff and students must continue to use Alberta Health's Daily Checklist to decide whether they can attend school or must stay home.

 - Families and staff are not required to manually fill out the form or to submit the form to their school.
 The questionnaire is a tool to assess wellness before coming to school.
-Students who have any symptoms noted on the questionnaire cannot attend school.

 Parents will be asked to pick up their child from school immediately.
 The student will be asked to wear a non-medical mask if able to do so safely, and be isolated in a separate room or kept at least two metres away from others.
 Parents should ensure the school has their most up-to-date contact information.